ThibautGillain/Minesweeper/README.md

 # Minesweeper
 Haskell Minesweeper project.

-This project is a Minesweeper game in Haskell done for the "Topics in Functional Programming" course in Trinity College Dublin.
+This project is a Minesweeper game in Haskell done for the "Topics in Functional Programming" module in Trinity College Dublin.

 It is playable with a GUI implemented using the Threepenny GUI library